 CookSafe is a voluntary contact tracing tool which has been piloted in Rarotonga since 19 June 2020.
 Volunteers are issued a CookSafe card that contains a unique QR code that can be used for scanning at venues participating in the pilot.
 The scanner will automatically send information (date, time, location) to a secure and encrypted database.
 The database is only accessible to authorised public health officials.
-More than 200 businesses and 2,000 people have signed up for the scheme and publicity about it is being ramped up.
+More than 248 venues/businesses and 3,698 people have signed up for the scheme and publicity about it is being ramped up.
 A robust contact tracing system is seen as essential to any tourism from New Zealand (or anywhere else) starting up again and is likely to be compulsory.
 It may not be this system.